What is an Atom? [The Basic Units of Matter]

-Democritus, a Greek philosopher was the first person to use the term atom (atomos: meaning indivisible).
+Democritus, a Greek philosopher was the first person to use the term atom (atomos means indivisible).
 He stated that in order to know the composition of matter, we should successively cut it in half.

 On our planet we find objects made of different materials.
-But well,… what are these materials made of?
+But… what are these materials made of?
 What is matter?

-► Let’s Split an Apple down to the image Atom
+► Let’s Split an Apple down to the Atom